Fujifilm GF 32-64mm f/4 R WR Review

 Conclusion

-It is probably not fair to conclude a review with a wishlist but after testing the GF 20-35mm f/4 R WR I could not help but imagine the GF 32-64mm with the same weight/size and attributes.
-I also wish for internal focusing where the lens does not protrude when you zoom as on the GF 20-35mm.
+It is probably not fair to conclude a review with a wishlist, but after testing the GF 20-35mm f/4 R WR, I could not help but imagine the GF 32-64mm with the same weight/size and attributes.
+I also wish for internal focusing so that the lens does not protrude when zooming as on the GF 20-35mm.

-We can always wish for these qualities/features in an upcoming model and it would make such a lens pretty hard to resist.
-I would not complain if it was a GF 30-80mm f4 R LM WR.
+We can always wish for these qualities/features in an upcoming model, and it would make such a lens pretty hard to resist.
+I would not complain if it were a GF 30-80mm f4 R LM WR.

 Please do not let my personal preferences or wishes cloud things too much.
-The GF 32-64mm is still an excellent choice, as is.
-If the optimal image quality is paramount in its focal length range it is a solid choice.
+The GF 32-64mm is still an excellent choice.
+It is a solid choice if the optimal image quality is paramount in its focal length range.

-When the GF 35-70mm was introduced we suddenly had an alternative at a lower price point.
-I suspect photographers will pick this lens for its compact nature and significantly lower cost at the sale price or regular price regardless.
+When the GF 35-70mm was introduced, we suddenly had an alternative at a lower price point.
+I suspect photographers will pick this lens for its compact nature and significantly lower cost, whether at the sale price or regular price.

-Despite my wishlist, I enjoyed my time with the GF 32-64mm f/4 R WR and have come to appreciate why it has become a favorite choice of many GFX photographers.
+Despite my wishlist, I enjoyed using the GF 32-64mm f/4 R WR and have come to appreciate why it has become a favorite choice of many GFX photographers.

 Pros